blgo/travel-blog/site/content/blog/albania-road-trip-with-balkan-friends.md

 ---
-title: Albania road trip with Balkan friends
+title: Albania road trip with Balkan friends [video]
 description: How is it in Albania?
 Is it worth visiting?
 How about stray dogs?
   Is it all about rakija, food and... what else?
 A lovely trip to Albania, where I felt 'like at home'!